vpmalley/gson-bean-gen/README.md

 # gson-bean-gen
 A python script to generate Java bean classes based on a sample json object.

 You have a json object and you want to use [Gson] or [Jackson] to parse it?
 Here is a python script to create your Java classes for the beans to be parsed out of a sample json file.
-Clone the repo with the script and execute it, passing just the sample json file
+Clone the repo with the script and execute it, passing just the sample json file.

+It also works well in complement of [retrofit] or [scribe]

 ## Quick and easy